christensenacademy/christensen-academy/modules/html-basics/textpages/html-entities.md

 #HTML Entities
 Some characters in HTML are "reserved" because they carry special meaning in the eyes of the web browser.
 For example `<` and `>` are reserved characters because they signal the start and end of tags.
-Other characters, such as the copyright symbol, are "special" characters that we might like to have show up on our webpages. **HTML entities** provide developers a way to get reserved and special character to appear on their webpages.
+Other characters, such as the copyright symbol, are "special" characters that we might like to have show up on our webpages.

+**HTML entities** provide developers a way to get reserved and special character to appear on their webpages.

 All html entities look like `&*;` where `*` is a sequence of alphanumeric characters.
+Take a look at these examples:

 ```html
 &amp;   <!-- ampersand -->